Youth Engagement Grants Program – Quick Response Grants (NT)

 This grant will close on the 31st of May, 2021.

-This program aims to provide financial support to young people, community groups and organisations enabling young Territorians to engage and participate in a variety of drug and alcohol free recreational events, personal development and leadership programs.
+The Youth Engagement Grants Program aims to provide financial support to young people, community groups and organisations enabling young Territorians to engage and participate in a variety of drug and alcohol free recreational events, personal development and leadership programs.

 Grants between $500 and $2,000 are available.